 - You have access to a Student Success Advisor who can provide academic advice for undergraduate students related to navigating course registration and transfer credits, understanding university regulations and academic support programs.
 The Student Success Advisors can also help you build your academic confidence to maintain or regain good academic standing through the Academic Advantage program.

 - You can also contact your Faculty Advisor in your area of study who can provide academic advice for undergraduate and graduate students related to program updates, program-specific requests, appeal support, degree completion and exploring your future career or graduate study options.

-- The Learning Commons provides students with resources and opportunities to improve their ability to learn at a university level with online resources, study skill coaching, tutoring and academic workshops.
+- The Learning Commons provides you with resources and opportunities to improve your ability to learn at a university level with online resources, study-skill coaching, tutoring and academic workshops.

-- Students can also meet one-on-one with a study skills coach to privately go over academic strengths and areas of improvement.
-With a study skills coach, a personalized study plan is created to meet each student’s specific needs.
+- You can also meet one-on-one with a study skills coach to privately go over academic strengths and areas of improvement.
+With a study skills coach, a personalized study plan is created to meet your specific needs.
 Academic strengths and areas of improvement include:

 - Critical thinking

 - Study skills

 - Time management